Testing the dark SU(N) Yang-Mills theory Confined Landscape: From the Lattice to Gravitational Waves: First-order Phase Transition and Gravitational Waves

 \subsection{Bubble-wall velocity}

 The bubble-wall velocity $v_w$ is another important parameter, which determines the strength of the GW signal.
 The bubble-wall velocity requires a detailed analysis of the forces that act on the bubble wall.
 The forces can be divided into two parts.
 The first force arises from the difference of the vacuum potential (pressure) between the confinement and deconfinement phases.
 This force accelerates the wall and causes the bubble to expand.
-The second force is the friction on the wall, which can be further divided into two kinds as discussed below \cite{Bodeker:2009qy, Bodeker:2017cim}.
+The second force is the friction on the wall, which can be further divided into two kinds as discussed below \cite{Bodeker:2009qy, Bodeker:2017cim, Cai:2020djd, Baldes:2020kam}.
+For more recent work which calculates the bubble wall velocity beyond the leading-log approximation see e.g.~\cite{Wang:2020zlf}.

 \textbf{Direct Mass Change} The first kind of friction is due to the direct mass change of a particle when passing through the interface between the two phases (first proposed in \cite{Bodeker:2009qy}).
 The mass change results in a momentum change along the bubble moving direction, leading to a friction force on the bubble wall